-If you don’t want to be in the 60% of small and medium sized companies that go out of business within six months of a breach, you need to think about what your response will be at that moment when you learn that your data has been stolen, kidnapped or vandalized.
+If you don’t want to be in the 60% of small and medium-sized companies that go out of business within six months of a breach, think about what your response will be when your data has been stolen, kidnapped or vandalized.

-The good reputation you have with your customers will be scarred.
-If you have their product designs or any intellectual property that belongs to them, they are going to worry about the future security of their own company.
-Will there be some sort of next attack that will affect them because of their relationship to you?
-New customers will be harder to get if you have a reputation for having succumbed to a cyberattack.
-How can you be trusted?
-Are you even going to be in business long enough to fulfill their orders?
+The good reputation you have with your customers could be scarred.
+If you have product designs or any intellectual property that belongs to them, they are going to worry about the future security of their own company.
+Will there be another attack that will affect them because of their relationship with you?
+Current cybercrime issues become future cybercrime issues.

 What are the legal or regulatory ramifications of a cyberattack?

-The data that you gather and store has value to your business, your employees, your vendors, and certainly your customers.
+The data you gather and store has value to your business, your employees, your vendors, and certainly your customers.
 Depending upon how upset and fearful people are, you could get sued by the people who are involved.
-The client whose intellectual property was stolen could take action because loss of their proprietary information means a loss of their competitive edge.
+The client whose intellectual property was stolen could take legal action because loss of their proprietary information means a loss of their competitive edge.

 What are the financial repercussions of a cyberattack?

-Asking yourself questions about how you would respond to a potential cyberattack doesn’t need to be just a depressing exercise.
-Use your answers to start a discussion at your company about how you can strengthen your risk management strategy with cybersecurity.
-An approach to security that includes technical and non-technical components will allow you to avoid hacking incidents, and help you to develop the ability to bounce back with resiliency if your company ever does becomes a victim.
+This doesn’t need to be a depressing exercise.
+Use your answers to start a productive discussion about how you can strengthen risk management strategy and cybersecurity at your company.
+Include technical and non-technical components to both avoid hacking incidents and to improve your ability to bounce back if your company ever does become a victim.

 Wondering where to start?
 Thriveon can help.
 Schedule a meeting today to get your important questions answered.
 We know how to protect against cyberattack and we help businesses like yours every day.